mkorchuck/martakorczak.com/content/authors/admin/_index.md

 ---
 ## Cześć!
 Welcome to my website.
 I am a PhD candidate in Economics at European University Institute in Florence.
 I use micro-econometric and experimental tools, as well as microeconomic theory, to answer questions from areas of political economy, public economics and gender.

-|
-The common denominator of my projects is the study of unexpected consequences of policies which is for me the most fascinating part in studying economics.
+The common denominator of my projects is the study of incentives and unexpected consequences of policies as I find them the most fascinating in economics.